devanshshukla99/SAS/README.md

 ## Credits --

-SAS acquires data using via [rtl_power_ffw](https://github.com/AD-Vega/rtl-power-fftw), many thanks to its Creators and Contributors.
+SAS acquires data using [rtl_power_ffw](https://github.com/AD-Vega/rtl-power-fftw), many thanks to its Creators and Contributors.